Ross Weare

 Ross Weare (born 19 March 1977) is a former professional footballer, who played as a forward for Queens Park Rangers and Bristol Rovers in The Football League between 1998 and 2002.
-He is currently manager of Clapton.
+He is currently first-team coach and head academy coach at Boreham Wood.

 Career

 Weare was born in Perivale, in London, and played for East Ham United.

-He joined QPR in March 1999 and made four League appearances for the club.
+He joined Queens Park Rangers in March 1999 and made four League appearances for the club.
 In July 2001, he was signed to Bristol Rovers by his old QPR manager Gerry Francis.
 At Bristol Rovers he scored his first professional goal in a win at Scunthorpe United.
 He had suffered from back injuries while with QPR, and his ongoing problems in this area lead to his premature retirement from football at the age of 25.

 He later played for Isthmian League club East Thurrock United.

-Managerial Career
+Managerial career

 On 26 April 2022, Weare was appointed manager of Essex Senior League club Clapton.

+In June 2025, Weare was promoted to the role of first-team coach with Boreham Wood, continuing with his role of academy manager.